zestia/ember-modal-dialog/README.md

 ## Notes

 - This addon intentionally does not come with any styles.
+- It is configured with [ember-test-waiters](https://github.com/emberjs/ember-test-waiters) so `await`ing in your test suite will just work.
-- Does not use native `dialog` yet, because:
+- Does not use native `dialog` _yet_, because:
   - Can't animate `::backdrop`
   - Can't use `::backdrop` with CSS variables
   - Does not provide a focus trap